Final Destination 3 poster

 The inciting incident occurs at 10 minutes when Wendy experiences a horrific premonition of the roller coaster derailing and killing everyone on board, causing her to panic and demand to get off..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Ashley and Ashlyn die in a tanning bed accident.
+This illustrates the protagonist's commitment to Ashley and Ashlyn die in a tanning bed accident.
 Wendy realizes death is hunting the survivors in the order they would have died on the coaster, and she must actively intervene to save the others., moving from reaction to action.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Ian dies at the town's tricentennial celebration when Wendy's intervention backfires spectacularly.
-Wendy realizes her attempts to save people may actually be causing their deaths, shattering her hope., illustrates the protagonist at their lowest point.
+Wendy realizes her attempts to save people may actually be causing their deaths, shattering her hope., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Wendy discovers Julie (her younger sister) and friend were at the amusement park and may have been next in line—they're actually on death's list.
 New information reveals the pattern isn't over., demonstrating the transformation achieved throughout the journey.